Russian Doll Season 2 Release Date Cast, plot, trailer, review - Mash Viral

 The show’s renewal was announced in June 2019, but it is not yet known when it will be released.

-Sweet news (birthday baby): #RussianDoll has been renewed for a second season! pic.twitter.com/6DxqqcVOMa
+Sweet (birthday baby) news: #RussianDoll has been renewed for a second season! pic.twitter.com/6DxqqcVOMa

 – See what’s next? (@Seewhatsnext) June 11, 2019